Browser Context (upcoming)

 8. Adopt Self-Managed Contexts (Advanced)

-For advanced use cases, you can create additional (non-main), self-managed contexts via zw.browserContext.launch() and then let ZeroWork adopt it as the active, managed context.
+For advanced use cases, you can create additional (non-main), self-managed contexts via zw.browserContext.launch() and then let ZeroWork adopt one of them as the active, managed context.

 At a Glance